openvinotoolkit/model_server/docs/python_support/reference.md

         return [output]
 ```

 As `Tensor` gets created from another type it adapts all fields required by the buffer protocol as its own.
-More about this in [datatype considerations](...) section.
+In such case `datatype` and `shape` also are not defined explicitly.
+Learn more in [datatype considerations](#datatype-considerations) section.

 If the node is connected to another Python node, then Tensors pushed to the output of this node, are inputs of another node.